Windows Subsystem for Linux

 January 14, 2021 — November 23, 2021

-Historically there are a thousand small annoyances in getting software developed for linux to run on windows.
-Since 2020 or so, the number of annoyances has been vastly reduced by Window Subsystem for Linux (WSL) WSL installs a miniature Linux distro backed by the Windows OS, that runs within Windows.
-This means that I can copy-paste linux setup instructions for my favourite software packages into a terminal on my windows machine and have it run.
-For activities like cloud compute, which usually presume the cloud is made of linux, this is extremely helpful, since there is less likely to be difference between installing my development environment locally and on the cloud.
+Historically, there are a thousand small annoyances in getting software developed for Linux to run on Windows.
+Since 2020 or so, the number of annoyances has been vastly reduced by Windows Subsystem for Linux (WSL).
+WSL installs a miniature Linux distro backed by the Windows OS that runs within Windows.
+This means that I can copy-paste Linux setup instructions for my favourite software packages into a terminal on my Windows machine and have them run.
+For activities like cloud compute, which usually presume the cloud is made of Linux, this is extremely helpful since there is less likely to be a difference between installing my development environment locally and on the cloud.

 Here are my notes on that.